Criteria for ion acceleration in laboratory magnetized quasi-perpendicular collisionless shocks: when are 2D simulations enough?: Discussion

 where, in the last approximation, we have used the ratio of the proton mass $m_p$ to the fundamental charge $e$ to derive a practical expression for the magnetic field in Teslas, with $\tau_{exp}$ expressed in nanoseconds.
 Setting $\tau_{exp} = 10$ ns results in a required field of 10.4 T to achieve $N_{\text{crit}} = 10$.

-Second, the shock velocity requirement is linked to the upstream temperature through the condition on the sonic Mach number $M_s$.
-For a given upstream temperature $T$ and $M_s \geq M_{s,\text{ crit}}$, the shock velocity must satisfy:
+Second, the maximum upstream temperature requirement is linked to the shock velocity through the condition on the sonic Mach number $M_s$.
+For a given shock velocity and $M_s \geq M_{s,\text{ crit}}$, the upstream temperature $T^*$ must satisfy: